conan-io/conan-center-index/docs/adding_packages/build_and_package.md

 ### Header Only

 If you are looking for header-only projects, you can take a look on [header-only template](../package_templates/header_only).
-Also, Conan Docs has a section about [how to package header-only libraries](https://docs.conan.io/en/latest/howtos/header_only.html).
+Also, Conan Docs have a section about [how to package header-only libraries](https://docs.conan.io/en/latest/howtos/header_only.html).

 ### CMake